assume-breach/Home-Grown-Red-Team/AutoC2/README.md

 Usage

 1) Install Ubuntu 21.01 or Linux Mint on your computer.
-You can also install this as a VM on your computer, but remember to give your VM hypervisor rights.
+You can also install it as a VM on your computer, but remember to give your VM hypervisor rights.
 2) Git clone the bash script or copy and paste it over to your instance.
 3) Run the script: bash AutoC2.sh
 4) Wait for the script to run and reboot your VM.
 Once rebooted, your new workstation should be good to go.